There are a lot of “chores” we actually enjoy around the holidays:

 And then there are others that just don’t do it for us.

 Luckily, we’ve learned through experience that one mom’s “Not another present to wrap!” is another’s “Ooh, I think I’ll use green ribbons for this one!”

-You’re short on time, and as we know, time is valuable (here’s how to calculate what your hour is worth).
+You’re short on time, and as we know, time is valuable.
 So we’ve worked hard to develop the perfect solution: Gather your friends to form a time-saving team that works together to get odd jobs streamlined … and done.
 Better yet, you’ll save money by not overspending on last-minute tasks because you’re in a hurry.